orangegreen212/Review-Sentiment-Analysis-Positve-Negative-Neutral/README.md

 # Sentiment Analysis of User Comments

 This project performs sentiment analysis on user comments to classify them as Positive, Negative, or Neutral.
 The primary goal is to build and evaluate a machine learning model capable of understanding the sentiment expressed in text data.
-Dataset was given from Kaggle, also it uploaded in /data folder
+Dataset was given from Kaggle : https://www.kaggle.com/code/robikscube/sentiment-analysis-python-youtube-tutorial/input

 ## Project Overview